The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: The Construction of "Ground Truth"

-\subsection{Labor dynamics: invisible labor and performative alignment}
+\subsubsection{Labor dynamics: invisible labor and performative alignment}

 "Ground truth" is manufactured through the devalued invisible labor \cite{Hawkins2023, Scheuerman2023, zhang2025b} of a global workforce \cite{Wang2021}, including the care-oriented and emotionally taxing work that annotators perform to align systems with human values \cite{Kawakami2025, Kapania2025simulacrum, Steiger2021}.
 In the Global South, these dynamics are characterized by performative alignment, where the threat of non-payment forces workers to suppress their own cultural truths to guess "what the requester wants" \cite{Varanasi2022, Miceli2022, Wang2022d}.
 This creates the capability vs. incentive paradox: workers are economically incentivized to provide context-free, generic answers quickly, resulting in a manufactured cleanliness that erases the very nuance the systems are designed to capture \cite{Agarwal2020, Varanasi2022, Simons2020}.
-These dynamics are further compounded by a the idea of gender agnosticism where platform architectures ignore women's specific safety risks, forcing them to brush off harassment or mental anguish to avoid the rating penalties and loss of work access that follow "troublemaking" \cite{Ma2022}.
-In the Global South, this labor is often performed within an infrastructure of hardship, where women may conduct annotation in secret on low-end hardware to navigate patriarchal domestic norms, rendering these social and physical constraints invisible yet pervasive variables in data quality \cite{Varanasi2022}.
-Moreover, power-centric interventions that subject workers to brainwave tracking and facial expression monitoring (affect monitoring) to ensure productivity, represent a shift from auditing the output to surveilling the internal state of the human annotator, impacting the downstream verity of the annotated data \cite{Awumey2024, Sannon2022, Arakawa2023}.
+Such dynamics are compounded by gender-agnostic architectures that ignore specific safety risks.
+Drawing structural comparison to adjacent gig-economy contexts, \citeauthor{Ma2022} document how women in ride-hailing and delivery platforms internalize harassment to avoid rating penalties \cite{Ma2022}.
+In South Asian contexts, this labor often occurs within an "infrastructure of hardship," where women may annotate in secret on low-end hardware to navigate patriarchal domestic norms, making these pervasive social constraints invisible variables in data quality \cite{Varanasi2022}.
+Finally, power-centric interventions, such as brainwave tracking and facial monitoring, shift the focus from auditing output to surveilling the annotator’s internal state, further compromising the downstream verity of the data \cite{Awumey2024, Sannon2022, Arakawa2023}.

-\subsection{Geographic hegemony and the "hard-to-reach" myth}
+\subsubsection{Geographic hegemony and the "hard-to-reach" myth}